Outdoor Dog Photography

 Whether it’s your first or fifteenth time having professional photos made, don't worry: I’ll walk you through the whole process from start to finish.

-About 2-3 weeks after your session, I'll send over a private link where you can preview all of the brand-new, fully edited images—hooray!
-Then, once you've seen exactly what we got, you'll be ready to choose what you want to purchase and decide on any upgrades.
+Five business days after your session, we'll review the best photos from it, plus some fully edited ones!
+Then, once you've seen exactly what we got, you'll be ready to choose your photos and decide on your collection.

 I have always loved animals.
 I know that's a common thing to say, so let me elaborate.